Eric Kuhne

 Eric Robert Kuhne (September 2, 1951 – July 25, 2016) was an American-born British architect based in London.
-With major projects around the world, Kuhne's assignments included the Bluewater Shopping Centre in Kent completed in 1999 and the Titanic Belfast visitor attraction in Northern Ireland which opened to the public in 2012.
+With major projects around the world, Kuhne's commissions included the Bluewater Shopping Centre, built within Western Quarry in Kent and completed in 1999, as well as the Titanic Belfast visitor attraction in Northern Ireland, which opened to the public in 2012.